By Tali Simon | December 10, 2012

 2. In a medium bowl, whisk together sugar, buttermilk, eggs, melted butter, and vanilla extract.
 Add the wet mixture to the dry one and stir until there are no dry spots.

 3. Place a sheet of parchment paper on the table and fill it with rows of dough balls about half the size of a golf ball (they’ll expand during frying).
-I found this step easiest when I lightly oiled my hands after rolling every eight or so donut holes.
+I found this step easiest when I lightly oiled my hands after rolling every five or so donut holes.
+If you keep a small bowl of oil on the table, you can easily oil up as needed.

 4. Mix up the glaze: In a medium bowl, mix powdered sugar and milk until a glaze forms.
 Immerse each donut hole in the glaze (one at a time), poking it around with a spoon to coat all sides.** Transfer it to a cooling rack with a sheet of parchment paper underneath (this makes it easier to scrape the drippings if needed) and let sit until the glaze hardens.
 Repeat.
 You will want to try them right away, but they’re actually better the next morning.
 And even the morning after that.